stuartrexking/esv/README.md

 The Vagrantfile will create a three node [Event Store](https://geteventstore.com/) cluster using [Consul](https://consul.io/) for discovery (via DNS) and [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) for DNS Forwarding.

+This Vagrantfile simply builds and runs a basic cluster on Vagrant.
+It's intention is to show some important pieces working together, primarily a discovery service (consul, but could be etcd or whatever), dns forwarding (using dnsmasq but could be bind or whatever) and a replicated database, in this case [Event Store](https://geteventstore.com/)

 ### Dependencies

 1. Install [Vagrant](https://www.vagrantup.com/)